Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

-Jayson Tatum and the rest of the Boston Celtics take on the Atlanta Hawks in the NBA Playoffs on Tuesday, at 7:00 PM ET.
+Jayson Tatum be on the court for the Boston Celtics at 7:00 PM on Friday against the Atlanta Hawks in the 2023 NBA Playoffs.

-With prop bets available for Tatum, let's look at some stats and trends to help you find good wagers.
+Let's look at Tatum's prop bets, and some stats and trends to help you find good wagers.

 Jayson Tatum Prop Bets vs. the Hawks